 Here are a few common reasons why that may appear to be the case:

-If you still feel that the total revenue for your bot isn't accurate, contact our awesome support team and we'll be happy to help.
+If you still feel that the total revenue for your account isn't accurate, contact our awesome support team and we'll be happy to help.

 What does double attribution mean?